 Rewards credit cards

 General rewards cards offer cardholders a variety of items to cash in points for gift cards, electronics, hotel stays, plane tickets and more.
 Rewards programs and promotional offers often change, so carefully review a card’s terms and conditions before applying.
-Some general rewards credit cards come with an annual fee, however, most have no annual fee.
+Some general rewards credit cards come with an annual fee, however, many have no annual fee.
 Rewards cards are best for people who regularly pay off their balances each month.

 Here are some of our favorite rewards credit cards: